 - Crete hidden places: in this section, I have added two remote areas of Crete.
 The first is the South-West Coast of the island, reachable only by ferry, a romantic and secluded part of Crete.
 The second hidden gem is Vai Beach, in the easternmost part of Crete, the only palm beach in Europe, a Caribbean corner in the Mediterranean sea.

 - Top 5 rated beaches in Crete: Elafonisi Beach, Balos Lagoon, Golden Beach on Chrissi Island, Vai Beach and Preveli Beach

 - Unmissable trekking: Samaria Gorge, Agia Irini Gorge, Imbros Gorge and Richti Gorge

 In this video, you can see most of the places I am talking about in this guide, including 2 little hidden gems.

-I have more video on Crete in this dedicated YouTube playlist.
+I have more videos on Crete in this dedicated YouTube playlist.

 Places to visit from Chania

-Chania is a lovely city with a characteristic old town, a unique example of an architectural mix of Venetian and Ottoman style.
+Chania is a lovely city with a characteristic old town, a unique example of an architectural mix of Venetian and Ottoman styles.